Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 Following suit, in accordance with the French government’s order that all public gatherings of more than 5,000 people be canceled, Paris announced cancellation of its annual winter half marathon.
 The 40,000-plus running event was supposed to take place on the city’s streets on March 1.

-Rome is the latest city to call off its major annual running event.
-The city’s marathon, scheduled for March 29, has been canceled due to coronavirus concerns.
-The decision impacts roughly 10,000 participants.
+Rome’s marathon, scheduled for March 29, has been canceled due to coronavirus concerns.

 So far, there are no plans to cancel the Olympic Games in Tokyo, which are due to begin on July 24.